Leica CL Digital Camera Review (Buying a Leica CL!) + YouTube Review

 The same morning as I spoke to Leica Mayfair I found a camera shop listing a used Leica CL with 18mm pancake lens.
 It was cheaper than buying new so I jumped at the find and the Leica CL was shipped to me next day delivery.
 I thought at worst if I didn’t like it CL I can return in within a few days.

-I had high hopes for my new Leica “mini M” camera but equally I thought it would be used as a backup.
-I expected it to be a lesser camera to my Leica M 240.
+I had high hopes for my new Leica CL “mini M” camera but equally I thought it would be used as a backup.
+I expected my new Leica mirrorless camera to be a lesser camera to my “proper” Leica M 240 rangefinder.
 Afterall it didn’t even have an optical viewfinder so how can I take it that seriously!
 Be realistic!

 Buying a Leica CL – She arrives!

-The Leica CL digital / Mini M arrived and looked good!
+The new Leica CL digital / Mini M arrived and looked good!
 The little Leica Elmarit-TL 18mm f2.8 ASPH lens was tiny!
-Dream travel camera I thought straight away.
+This little Leica mirrorless camera seemed like the dream travel camera at first sight!
 Due to the CL 1.5x APS-C crop sensor the 18mm Leica TL lens equates to approximately 27-28mm on the Leica M 240 / a full frame camera.
 This means the Leica CL I bought is comparable to my Leica M240 + 28mm Leica Elmarit-M attached (but a lot smaller and lighter).

 I tried the Leica CL EVF and it looked good!
 I wasn’t expecting an EVF to look good from other mirrorless cameras I had seen others using in the past.
 Autofocus was fast and snappy.
 The controls were very intuitive to use and the touch screen LCD was a nice addition.
 I’m impressed with the CL so far.
 After a mad few days and buying a Leica CL it is now time to test!